 At any point in an SVG drawing, you can establish a new viewport into which all contained graphics is drawn by including an 'svg' element inside SVG content.
-By establishing a new viewport, you also implicitly establish a new viewport coordinate system, a new user coordinate system, new meanings for many of the unit identifiers and, potentially, a new clipping path.
+By establishing a new viewport, you also implicitly establish a new viewport coordinate system, a new user coordinate system and, potentially, a new clipping path.

-The bounds of the new viewport are defined by the x, y, width and height attributes on the element establishing the new viewport, such as an $\underline{svg}$ element.
+The bounds of the new viewport are defined by the x, y, width and height attributes on the element establishing the new viewport, such as an 'svg' element.
 Both the new viewport coordinate system and the new user coordinate system have their origins at (x, y), where x and y represent the value of the corresponding attributes on the element establishing the viewport.
-The orientation of the new viewport coordinate system correspond to the orientation of the current user coordinate system for the element establishing the viewport.
-A single unit in the new viewport coordinate system and the new user coordinate system are the same size as a single unit in the current user coordinate system for the element establishing the viewport.
+The orientation of the new viewport coordinate system and the new user coordinate system correspond to the orientation of the current user coordinate system for the element establishing the viewport.
+A single unit in the new viewport coordinate system and the new user coordinate system for the element establishing the viewport.